Rhulani Mokwena: Mamelodi Sundowns

+He was named the coach of the year at the inaugural COSAFA awards.

 Wydad AC

 On 11 July 2024, Mokwena joined Botola side Wydad AC as head coach, by signing a contract until 2027.
 On 29 April 2025, the club dismissed Mokwena with a few matches of the season remaining.
 The club announced the termination of his contract by mutual consent on 20 May.

 MC Alger

 He joined Algerian Ligue Professionnelle 1 side MC Alger in July 2025.
+He won his first trophy with the club in the 2025 Algerian Super Cup.
+On 14 March 2026, he left the club.